SudoMaker/RetroWave/README.md

 ![retrowave-rip](https://user-images.githubusercontent.com/34613827/193454548-e8c173dc-f7c6-4bcd-b5ee-31df4d3ce758.jpg)

 The successors of the original RetroWave series is called the **RetroWave Express** series.
 They are available in discrete boards each with its own USB port.
+100% software compatibility of the original RetroWave series is maintained.

 For now, only the [RetroWave OPL3 Express](https://shop.sudomaker.com/products/retrowave-opl3-express) is available.

 ## Hardware
+For the information of the original RetroWave series, check the history.

+### Features
+- Minimalistic form factor and convenient USB-C interface
+- Designed with high-grade components for everyday use
+- Ultra-high bandwidth provided by hardware 8080 ports

 ### Boards